Hello! 안녕하세요 – Annyeonghaseyo

 The first thing I realized since the orientation day is that Korean always use both hands when giving or receiving items from others, especially from older people.
 This is a very important gesture in Korean culture, which shows respect to another person.
 For instance, when I came to the convenient store to buy the food, I always gave the money to the cashier by both hand and slightly bowed down to show my respect.
 I think this is a very beautiful gesture because it shows the appreciation and politeness towards each other in every interaction.

 With Vietnamese people, we are also taught that we should use both hands when giving or receiving items from older people.
 However, Korean culture values this gesture more than Vietnamese culture does.
 Completely different from Asian culture, this is not a familiar gesture to American.
-So, I believe this is very significant for Americans to know about this when working with Koreans, either in business or normal life.
+So, I believe this is very significant for us to know about this when interacting with Koreans, either in business or normal life.

 Lastly, I have learned about the importance of formal language in the conversation.
-Korean always include the word “yo” and “da” at the end of the sentence, which makes it become more formal.
+Korean always include the word “yo” and “da” at the end of the sentence, which makes it more formal.
 For example, Korean will say “gomo woyo” for “thank you” in a formal way, and with their close friend, they can say “gomo” instead.

 Also, they help me to be more professional and adaptable when working with Korean, specifically, and other severe cultures in general.
 I still have three more weeks in Korea, and I will try my best to earn more helpful and interesting knowledge, not only from Koreans but also from my friends from all over the world.

 I hope that I will have more valuable experience with my Korean buddies and my friends from different places.
-I will update other wonderful stories in the future in order to help everyone understand more about the life of a Vietnamese-American student in South Korea.
+I will update other wonderful stories in the future to help everyone understand more about the life of a Vietnamese-American student in South Korea.

 Thank you! 감사합니다 – Kamsahamnida